 Corporate social responsibility and community relations have been trendy buzzwords for years, but is your company doing enough?
 When selecting companies to do business with, today’s consumers view products and services as just one part of their decision-making process.
 According to Edelman’s Earned Brand 2018 study, 64% of consumers choose, switch, avoid or boycott a brand based on its stand on societal issues.

 Now is the time for companies to prove they are serious about being a positive corporate citizen.
 How?
 Create a community relations program to engage employees, improve your community and help neighbors in need.
-Community relations can benefit your company internally (increased employee moral!) and externally (better public image!).
+Community relations can benefit your company internally (increased employee morale!) and externally (better public image!).
 Let’s get started.

 What is community relations?